iAM-AMR/iAM.AMR.DOC/source/analytica/analytica.rst

 The text-case used in node titles (and identifiers) should be consistent across the model.
 While title-case may be more attractive for short titles, sentence case improves readability.
 Decide on one format, and use it consistently throughout the model.

-The schema developed for the IAM.AMR project is described in the :ref:`conventions <reference/conventions:Node Colour>`.
+The schema developed for the iAM.AMR project is described in the :ref:`conventions <reference/conventions:Node Colour>`.

 Attributes and Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~